plausible/docs/docs/sites-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

 The Plausible Site provisioning API offers a way to create and manage your sites in your Plausible account programmatically.
-It's a work in progress but currently it allows 2 basic operations:
+It currently allows 2 operations:

 * Create a new site
 * Find or create a shared link by name

 Each request must be authenticated with an API key using the Bearer Token method.
 Currently, this API is in private preview and therefore it's not possible to acquire an API key through the dashboard.
-Please contact hello@plausible.io to get an API key with permissions for the endpoints listed in this document.
+Please [contact us](https://plausible.io/contact) to get an API key with permissions for the endpoints listed in this document.

-Please also let us know what features you're missing.
-Some possible additions to the API include:

-* Configure weekly and monthly email reports
-* Configure custom domain for a site
-* Configure spike notification
-* Update site (change domain and/or timezone)
-* Delete site

 ## Endpoints